 • Thicken the sauce (optional): If you would like more of a gravy than au jus, whisk 2 tablespoons of cornstarch with 2 tablespoons of cold water in a small bowl.
 Pour it into the slow cooker, stir gently and cook covered on High temperature for 15 minutes.

-Person holding tongs inserted into crock pot with shredded beef and veggies in au jus.
+Person holding tongs inserted into crock pot with shredded roast and veggies in au jus.

-Here are my top tips to ensure you end up with the best crock pot sirloin tip roast in the world!
+Here are my top tips to ensure you end up with tender crock pot sirloin tip roast.

 • Try to cook it on low: If you have time, it’s best to cook tougher cut of meat like this one on low heat for the most fork tender results.
 However, you can still cook it on high heat.

-• Defrost your roast: Make sure to fully thaw your roast before cooking.
-According to USDA, it is unsafe to cook frozen or half-defrosted meat in slow cooker.
+• Defrost your roast: According to USDA, it is unsafe to cook frozen or half-defrosted meat in slow cooker.
 Not only it won’t cook it evenly and will need longer cook time, it also becomes a breeding ground for harmful bacteria.

 Side Dishes to Pair with Roast